nocodejim/quickbuild-mcp/docs/STEP-BY-STEP-MANUAL-INSTRUCTIONS.md

 docker images | grep quickbuild
 ```

+**Note**: If you encounter Java Service Wrapper license errors, the container is configured to bypass the wrapper and start QuickBuild directly with Java.

 ## Step 5: Start QuickBuild Server
 ```bash
 # Create a custom network for communication